OWASP/RiskAssessmentFramework/readme.md

 ## OWASP Risk Rating Model Project
-OWASP Risk Rating Management Project is a tool projects aim to educate user who want to assessment more than one or many web application using owasp risk rating mathodologies.
+OWASP Risk Rating Management Project is a framework projects aim to educate user who want to assessment more than one or many web application using owasp risk rating mathodologies.

 ## Installation Guide
 1. Clone or download reporsitory from: https://github.com/OWASP/RiskRatingModel